 Even if you offered yourself as a volunteer (perhaps because you wanted the mental stimulation that is available in business) you’ll find the door is closed there too.

-After decades working as a family counselor in the field of practical retirement lifestyle planning, which included many sessions on retiree employment, as an alternative to my client’s lack of ability to find permanent, full time paid work, I wrote a manual “37 Case Studies of Profitable Hobbies”.
+After decades of working as a family counsellor in the field of practical retirement lifestyle planning, which included many sessions on retiree employment, as an alternative to my client’s lack of ability to find permanent, full-time paid work, I wrote a manual “37 Case Studies of Profitable Hobbies”.

 You can operate a profitable online business as a solopreneur for many years

 What exactly is an online business?

 An online business puts you between a vendor and a purchaser.
 In essence, it’s really no different from having a physical store.

 To be successful, you need to attract “customers” to your shop.